cmip-ipo-internal/Airtable-OnlyOffice-Github-Automations/README.md

-# Airtable and OpenOffice Scripts
+# Airtable and OnlyOffice Automations
 Scripts for automating IPO tasks